pranalitalla8/pharmaceutical-drug-price-prediction/README.md

 4. **Advanced Clustering & Detection**
    Implement time-series clustering for anomaly detection to identify unusual price shifts across drug groups, improving early detection of pricing trends.

-## Limitations

-### 1. Patent Expiry Timing Ambiguity
-Although we used FDA Orange Book data, not all drugs have clearly defined or up-to-date patent expiration dates, making it difficult to fully model the patent-price relationship.

-### 2. Model Generalizability
-Our models are trained on Medicare Part D drug data, and the pricing behavior may differ in private insurance or retail pharmacy settings.

-### 3. No Real-Time Monitoring or Automation
-This project does not yet include a real-time pipeline to automatically update models with new regulatory events, limiting practical deployment in fast-changing scenarios.